balaji624/Non-Inverting-Amplifier-Using-Proteus/README.md

 •	Output is amplified without phase reversal.
 •	Practical values are close to theoretical values.
 ## Viva Questions
 1. What is a Non-Inverting Amplifier?

-• A Non-Inverting Amplifier is an op-amp configuration in which the input signal is applied to the non-inverting terminal (+) and the output is taken from the output pin.
-The output signal is amplified and remains in phase with the input signal.
+   ANS : A non-inverting amplifier is an op-amp circuit in which the input signal is applied to the non-inverting (+) terminal and the output voltage is amplified without phase inversion.
 2. What is the gain formula?

-•Av​=1+R1​/Rf​​
+   ANS : Av​=1+R1​/Rf​​
 3. Why is output in phase?

-•Because the input is applied to the non-inverting terminal (+) of the op-amp.
-Therefore, the output signal has 0° phase shift (no inversion).
+   ANS : Because the input signal is applied to the non-inverting terminal, the output follows the same polarity as the input.
 4. What happens if Rf increases?

-If 𝑅𝑓 increases:

-𝐴𝑣 =1+𝑅𝑓/𝑅1​

-The gain increases.
+   ANS : The voltage gain of the amplifier increases.
-So, the output voltage increase

 5. What is the input impedance of non-inverting amplifier?
-•The input impedance is very high (ideally infinite) because the input is applied directly to the op-amp terminal.

-•High input impedance means:

-•It does not load the signal source.

-•Very small input current flows.
+   ANS : Very high (ideally infinite).